smikhalevski/racehorse/README.md

 Evergreen plugin keeps track of downloaded bundles:

-- The master bundle contains assets which the web app should use;
+- The master bundle contains current assets of the web app;
-- The pending update bundle is the bundle that was downloaded but not yet applied as master.
+- The pending update bundle contains assets that were downloaded but not yet applied as master.

 Below is the diagram of events posted by the evergreen plugin.